What is the Collegiate Leadership Institute?

 Learning Format of the CLI

-The CLI program will be offered in a virtual cohort format from October-June, providing professional development opportunities from global leadership experts throughout the school year.
+The CLI program is offered in a virtual cohort format from October-June, providing professional development opportunities from global leadership experts throughout the school year.
 The core program content includes the following:

 - Three one-hour sessions for the WE program (anticipated in November or December).